Mohammed-Adly/SQL_Projects/Data_Cleaning/README.md

 ---

-## Background

-This project was inspired by the need to clean and prepare raw data for analysis.
-The dataset contains information about layoffs from various companies worldwide, including details like company names, industries, locations, and the number of employees laid off.
-The cleaning process ensures the data is reliable and ready for further exploration.

 ### The questions I wanted to answer through my SQL queries were:

 1. **How can we identify and remove duplicate records?**